What You Should Know About This Degree

 Here are some questions to ask when researching interior design programs:

 - How long does it take to complete this degree?
-Associate’s degrees are typically designed to be completed within two years of full-time study, while bachelor’s degrees require four years to complete.
-On average, a master’s degree program takes 1 to 2 years to complete.
+Associate degrees are typically designed to be completed within two years of full-time study, while bachelor’s degrees require four years to complete.
+On average, a master’s degree program takes one to two years to complete.

 - Are courses offered synchronously or asynchronously?
 For online programs, courses may be offered synchronously or asynchronously.
 Synchronous courses meet online, in real-time, while asynchronous courses can be accessed at any time and don’t require real-time interaction.
 If you attend an online program, choose one with a delivery format that works best for you.